hanabi/hanabi.github.io/README.md

   * If one of the cards includes the chop card, it means to play all of the cards from 2nd oldest to newest, and then the chop last.
 * If you are re-clued about a bunch of cards after you have already taken a turn, see the *Double Tempo Clue* convention.

-### Out-of-Order Trash Discard Chop Move
+### Trash Order Chop Move

 * Sometimes, a player will have two known trash cards in their hand (and these cards are explicitly known trash, meaning that everyone on the team can equally see that they are known trash).
 * In this situation, the player is expected to discard the newest (left-most) trash card.
 * Thus, if a player skips over their newest trash card and instead discards the second newest trash card, they must be trying to communicate something extra.
-* This means that the next player should *Chop Move* (in a manner similar to the *1's Out-of-Order Chop Move*).
+* This means that the next player should *Chop Move* (in a manner similar to a *Order Chop Move*).
-* Note that a player is not necessarily trying to perform a *Out-of-Order Trash Discard Chop Move* if the two trash cards have different kinds of clues on them.
+* Note that a player is not necessarily trying to perform a *Trash Order Chop Move* if the two trash cards have different kinds of clues on them.
 For example, by discarding specific trash cards, it can communicate that the player "sees" all of the non-trash possibilities of that card.

 ### Spillover Chop Move

-* If a *1's Out-of-Order Chop Move* or a *Out-of-Order Trash Discard Chop Move* is performed, but the player who is supposed to *Chop Move* already has every single card in their hand clued, then this is very strange.
+* If an *Order Chop Move* or a *Trash Order Chop Move* is performed, but the player who is supposed to *Chop Move* already has every single card in their hand clued, then this is very strange.
 * In this situation, the *Chop Move* should "skip" over that person and *Chop Moves* the next person after that.

 ### The Elimination Blind Play Riding Deduction Bluff